mauriziocescon/angularjs-stats/README.md

 1. number of scopes,
 2. number of watchers,
 3. number of DOM elements,
-4. duration of digest cycle,
+4. duration of digest cycles,

 in your current view.
 For every angular component where you define the property ``name``, you also get